-Another thing to consider when delivering the container direct to site is the amount of FREE DAYS you have to keep the container before detention kicks in.
+Another thing to consider when delivering the container direct to a site is the number of FREE DAYS you have to keep the container before detention kicks in.
 Often shipping lines will give you 7 days from the first day of availability at the wharf to empty the container and return it to the port.
 Any days thereafter can be expensive.

 Container Delivery – Drop and Return

 A less popular method for delivering to rural locations.
-A drop and return means the container is delivered to site (after a successful tailgate inspection) and then the driver returns 1-3 days later to collect the empty container.
+A drop and return means the container is delivered to the site (after a successful tailgate inspection) and then the driver returns 1-3 days later to collect the empty container.

 Depending on where your site is located this can be a costly option for deliveries to remote Australia.
-If you can imagine this would involve sending a driver 400- 1200km for a rural delivery, unloading the container and sending the driver back to the metro area with an empty vehicle.
+If you can imagine this would involve sending a driver 400- 1200km for rural delivery, unloading the container and sending the driver back to the metro area with an empty vehicle.
 Perhaps two days later the goods would be emptied and you would request the driver to return to collect the empty container.
-Once again he has to travel another 400-1200km one way empty to return and collect your cargo.
+Once again he/she has to travel another 400-1200km one way empty to return and collect your cargo.
 You should expect to pay at least double the price of a live unload if you choose this option and you will certainly need to look at extending Free Days with the shipping line before committing to this delivery method.